FOREX-Dollar inches higher as U.S. rate hike eyed despite Fed minutes

 * Optimism for Greece debt deal caps euro losses

-* Dollar hits fresh over-one month high against franc (Updates prices, adds comments)
+* Dollar remains at over-one month highs against franc (New throughout, adds comments; changes dateline, previous LONDON)

 By Sam Forgione